openmusic-project/openmusic-project.github.io/openmusic/download.md

 # Download and Installation

-**Get the latest OM6 release here:** [https://github.com/openmusic-project/OM6/releases](https://github.com/openmusic-project/OM6/releases)
+**Get the latest OpenMusic release here:** [https://github.com/openmusic-project/releases](https://github.com/openmusic-project/releases)

 Please check back every now and then for new builds, fixes and new features -- and be sure to follow announcements on the various forums.